 The mother archetype is a vast and central theme.
 A tour of the artifacts of ancient history will reveal the consistency of the mother.
 Mesopotamians represented the mother as a goddess of fertility.
 She is, materialistically speaking, the place from which each of us emerged from.
 And this perennial and deeply rooted theme makes the mother a diverse and powerful image.

-The “great mother” archetype is the furthest way form consciousness; she represents a undifferentiated, non-dualistic state of being, in which all opposites are contained.
+The “great mother” archetype is the furthest way from consciousness; she represents an undifferentiated, non-dualistic state of being, in which all opposites are contained.
 The qualities associated with this image are absent of distinction between good and evil, life and death.

 It is the personal mother which overlays this archetypal backdrop.
 The individual’s genetically determined personality traits, in combination with their mother’s own personality and approach to parenting, effect the psychological make-up of each individual.
 There are typical patterns that Jung has described.